 - What are the take-home messages?

 - What do scientific challenges remain?

-- Do not exceed 3 paragraphs, 2 are enough!
+- Do not exceed 3 paragraphs, 2 are enough, and 1 is the best!

+- Do not present a bulletin list

 - Do not repeat your results, but synthesis!

-- Once completed, work on the abstract.
+- Once completed, back to the abstract.